-You can form a productivity cluster based on data of actual effort hours, work estimates, and employee conduct.
-It helps you identify and separate high performers from the average worker.
-You can consequently reward well-performing teams and make an example of them.
-Underperformers can also benefit from observing their habits and learning how to correct time misuse going forward.
+At first, you can form a productivity cluster based on actual effort hours, work estimates, and employee conduct.
+Thereby, it helps you identify and separate high performers from the average worker.
+Consequently, you can reward well-performing teams and make an example of them.
+Underperformers can also benefit from observing their habits and learning how to correct time misuse in the future.

 5.4 Doing away with micromanagement

-Employee monitoring ethics keep employees accountable without managers having to constantly breathe down their neck.
-It frees up a manager’s time to plan out schedules, strategize on projects and institute training programs for their teams.
+Employee monitoring ethics keep employees accountable without managers having to breathe down their neck constantly.
+It frees up a manager’s time to plan out schedules, strategize on projects, and institute training programs for their teams.
 Ethical employee monitoring establishes a worker’s credibility.